MakeSchool-Tutorials/web-7-react-redux-tetris-app/P19-Game-Over-and-Restart/content.md

 $ git push
 ```

-You now have a fully functioning Tetris game!
-Congrats!
+**You now have a fully functioning Tetris game!
+Congrats!**

+# Feedback and Review

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/ErwFsZjnYNPHOo342)

+This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.